CHP Issues Holiday Warning -- Vehicle Burglaries Only Take Seconds

 “You can make it more difficult by hiding your valuables if you leave them in the car,” the CHP read.
 “Don’t leave any type of bag in plain view, even if there aren’t valuables in them.
 Put anything that might be construed as a valuable in the trunk, or covered in the tailgate area of an SUV.
 Remember, when they smash the window they typically grab the item they want and don’t take the time to search through the vehicle for other items.”

-Also, the CHP said, take precaution even when you are parked in your own driveway.
+Also, the CHP said, take precautions even when you are parked in your own driveway.

 “If you are one of those people that leaves your doors unlocked when you park in your neighborhood, please start locking them,” the CHP posted.
 “It is also common for us to see a person walking through a neighborhood at night, pulling every door handle they pass.
 If the door opens they let themselves in and take anything they can find.
 While missing a few dollars in change might not be much, the ability to open your garage door with an opener will give them access to a whole new world of items to abscond with.”